CartoDB/cartodb/doc/API.md

 cartodb.createVis('map', 'http://documentation.cartodb.com/api/v2/viz/2b13c956-e7c1-11e2-806b-5404a6a683d5/viz.json');
 ```

 That’s it!
-No need to create the map instance, insert controls, or load layers, it handles it all for you.
+No need to create the map instance, insert controls, or load layers.
+CartoDB.js takes care of this for you.
 If you want to modify the result after instantiating your map with this method, take a look at the CartoDB.js API [available methods](#api-methods).
 For example, you can also use the returned layer to build more functionality (show/hide, click, hover, custom infowindows):

 <div class="code-title">Simplest way to add your map to a webpage ever!</div>
 ```javascript